HarshRai28/MLB-Player-History-Salary-Analysis-with-Advanced-SQL/README.md

 This analysis reveals fascinating trends over time and across different teams, offering a unique, data-driven look at America's favorite pastime.

-**RESULTS:** The results confirm a clear trend - players have, on average, become taller and heavier over time.
-The query shows the specific increase in inches and pounds from one decade to the next, illustrating the changing physique of the modern athlete.

 ## Key Insights and Conclusions